RocketPuppy/redux-consumer-toolkit/README.md

-# Redux Reducer Toolkit
+# Redux Consumer Toolkit

-This library implements several functions that are useful for combining, composing, and altering reducers.
-Each of this functions returns a memoized reducer, similar to reselect, so data isn't re-computed unnecessarily.
+This library implements several functions that are useful for combining, composing, and altering reducers and selectors (consumers).
+Each of this functions returns a memoized consumer, similar to reselect, so data isn't re-computed unnecessarily.
 The inspiration for this library was [fantasyland-redux](https://github.com/philipnilsson/fantasyland-redux), only instead of basing it off of the